buildingSMART/IDS/Documentation/developer-guide.md

 2. Download sample IDS files from the `Documentation/testcases` folder

 There are many freely available online tools and programming libraries that can perform XSD validation.
-However a valid IDS file requires more thatn bare XML schema compliance; buildingSMART provides an [IDS auditing tool](https://github.com/buildingSMART/IDS-Audit-tool/) to help ensure that the IDS files that you produce or receive are fully valid.
+However, a valid IDS file requires more than bare XML schema compliance; buildingSMART provides an [IDS auditing tool](https://github.com/buildingSMART/IDS-Audit-tool/) to help ensure that the IDS files that you produce or receive are fully valid.
 The same tool is also available at [Xbim IDS auditing service](https://www.xbim.it/ids), which is executed locally in your web browser and does not upload your IDS files to any server.

 ## Authoring IDS